 Alabama Trail of Tears History

 Native American removal has its origins in the earliest days of the American republic, beginning with the so-called Plan of Civilization.
-The Plan of Civilization was a federal development program with origins in the 1790’s which sought to teach Native American ranching, farming, and other small industries.
+The Plan of Civilization was a federal development program with origins in the 1790s which sought to teach Native American ranching, farming, and other small industries.
 The goal of the Plan of Civilization was to assimilate Native American people into American society.
 Assimilation, in turn, would cause Native Americans to settle on individual homesteads and thus be more willing to sell land to white settlers for farming purposes.
 The Plan failed to consider the resistance Native American tribes would present when forced to give up their culture.
-This was especially evident amongst the Creek tribe which was divided in its support of the Civilization Plan.
+This was especially evident amongst the Creek Nation which was divided in its support of the Civilization Plan.
 The split in the tribe led to a civil war, called the Creek War which took place between 1813 and 1814.
-Fearing a rebellion, the United States sent federal troops, led by General Andrew Jackson to end the Creek War at the Battle of Horseshoe Bend.
+Fearing a rebellion, the United States sent federal troops, led by General Andrew Jackson, on a punitive expedition against hostile Creeks known as “Red Sticks.”
+The brutal fighting culminated in the bloody defeat of the Red Sticks at the Battle of Tohopeka (Horseshoe Bend).
 This military conflict had changed the prevailing ideology of how to quickly deal with the “Indian Problem”.
 Instead of advocating for assimilation many American officials now sought the forcible removal of Native Americans off their tribal lands in the Southeast all the way to Indian Territory in present-day Oklahoma.

 When Andrew Jackson was elected President in 1828, he declared that Indian removal was going to be a national priority.
 Just two years later, Congress and Jackson passed the Indian Removal Act.
 The passage of the act prompted many states to restrict the Native American rights and liberties.
 In Alabama, state funded roads, bridges, and ferries were built in Cherokee territory and Cherokee laws and customs were made illegal.
 In 1835, The Treaty of New Echota was passed –without representation by the Cherokee government.
 This treaty ceded all Cherokee land east of the Mississippi River to the American government and promised that all Cherokee would remove within two years’ time.